-Classroom Teacher
+Classroom Teacher(s)

-Generates core content and provides feedback to all students (on and off-site) in the regular grading cycle.
-Is available to all parents in a regular fashion (phone, email, appointment).
-Posts content for Teacher Liaison review a week in advance for collaborative and clarification purposes.
+- Generates core content and provides feedback to all students (on and off-site) in the regular grading cycle. - Is available to all parents in a regular fashion (phone, email, appointment). - Will provide direct instruction virtually in all subject areas (pre-recorded videos may also be provided).